averyhiebert/groundstation/documentation/overview.md

 services can be configured in the file `client/config/configWMS.js`.

-Every time a new data point is received from the server via the websocket connection, the location of the rocket on the map (represented by a rocket icon) will be updated, and the rocket's new location will be added to the red trail representing the rocket's path so far.
+Every time a new data point is received from the server via the websocket connection, the location of the rocket on the map (represented by a triangular icon) will be updated, and the rocket's new location will be added to the red trail representing the rocket's path so far.
 Clicking on the magnifying glass icon will cause the map to automatically pan and zoom to the rocket's current position.